-- The region is coordinated and focused on growing key industries (listed above). - Diverse and minority businesses are a critical component of the business ecosystem, stimulating economic growth while also building wealth and providing opportunities for upward mobility across traditionally underrepresented communities.
-These include small, sole proprietor and local firms, as well as minority-, woman- and veteran-owned businesses. - Education systems, innovation and increased business funding support growth in emerging industries like gene therapeutics, carbon capture, hydrogen energy, artificial intelligence and quantum computing. - The statewide focus on clean energy creates opportunities to further climate resilience and equitable economic growth.
+- GCEP has identified six key sectors that are particularly strong within the region and are areas of competitive advantage. - Small businesses are a critical component of the business ecosystem, stimulating economic growth while also building wealth and providing opportunities for upward mobility.
+These include small, sole proprietor and local firms, as well as first-generation businesses. - Education systems, innovation and increased business funding support growth in emerging industries like gene therapeutics, carbon capture, hydrogen energy, artificial intelligence and quantum computing.